ramasham/minishell/README.md

 		cd, exit, echo, pwd, export, unset, env.
 	3. Manages pipes and redirections.

+- Forking Processes: After parsing and setting up redirection, the shell forks a child process for each command.
+Each child process is responsible for executing a specific command in the pipeline (if it's part of a chain of commands), while the parent shell process continues managing the execution.

+- Executing Commands: Inside each child process, the shell uses exec() or a similar function to replace the child process with the command it needs to execute.
+This is the point where the actual program (like echo, wc, etc.) runs.

+- Parent Process Waits: After forking, the parent shell process typically waits for the child processes to finish executing using waitpid() or wait().
+Once all child processes have finished, the shell proceeds to handle any post-execution tasks (like cleanup or printing results).

 🔴 Error Handling:
 	- Command not found: hello → command not found error.
 	- Permission denied: ./file.sh without chmod +x should return an error.